February 19, 2026

 Before We Can Grow Tomorrow’s Canopy, We Need to Know Today’s Trees

 A thriving community forest doesn’t happen by accident — it starts with neighbors coming together to understand what’s already growing around them.
-This year, commit to looking at your municipality’s tree inventory data stored in the State’s databases.
+This year, commit to looking at your municipality’s tree inventory data if it is stored in the State’s databases.
 Is it current?
 Is it useful?
 If no data exists, could you be the one to start collecting it?